What Is Hypertension?

 - Too much salt (sodium) in your diet

 - Too little vitamin D in your diet

-High blood pressure alone has no signs or symptoms, even if blood pressure readings appear to reach extremely high levels.
+High blood pressure alone has no signs or symptoms, even if blood pressure readings show extremely high levels.

 The excessive pressure on your artery walls caused by high blood pressure can damage your blood vessels, as well as organs in your body.
-The higher your blood pressure and the longer it goes uncontrolled, the greater the damage.
+The higher your blood pressure and the longer it goes uncontrolled, the greater the damage can be.

 Uncontrolled high blood pressure can lead to: